List of CF Montréal head coaches

 CF Montréal is an association football team based in Montréal, Québec, that competes in Major League Soccer (MLS).
 Founded in 1992 as the Montreal Impact, they began playing in the MLS in 2012 as the league's nineteenth franchise and third Canadian club.
-Montréal has had ten permanent head coaches, and is currently managed by Marco Donadel.
+Montréal has had ten permanent head coaches.

 The longest-serving head coach is Mauro Biello, who managed the club for 92 league and playoff matches over part of the 2015 season and the entirety of the 2016 and 2017 seasons.
 While no head coach won more than one major trophy in their time with the club, Frank Klopas won the 2014 Canadian Championship, and finished runners up in the 2015 Canadian Championship and the 2014-15 CONCACAF Champions League, the first time a Canadian club reached the final of that competition.
 Wilfried Nancy holds the best win percentage across league and playoff matches, with a 47.14% win rate over his 70 matches.